SAP-samples/ui5-exercises-codejam/chapters/1.04-first-controller/readme.md

 })
 ```

 We defined a new `onSelect` method that is being passed an event, which will be the press event when a user clicks on a book.
 First, the method gets the source of the event.
 It then gets the binding context path of that source (the selected book, for example `/Books(201)` when clicking on the Book with the ID 201) and binds this element to the "bookDetails" section of the view, which we have not defined yet.
-This so called "context binding" ([binding types](https://ui5.sap.com/#/topic/91f0d8ab6f4d1014b6dd926db0e91070)) will allow us to use relative binding within the "bookDetails" section and all of its children (see [step 5](#5-add-a-new-flexbox--to-the-appwebappviewappviewxml)).
+This so-called "context binding" (see [binding types](https://ui5.sap.com/#/topic/91f0d8ab6f4d1014b6dd926db0e91070)) will allow us to use relative binding within the "bookDetails" section and all of its children (see [step 5](#5-add-a-new-flexbox--to-the-appwebappviewappviewxml)).

 ### 4. Bind the new `.onSelect` method to the `<ColumnListItem />`